-El Perico’s is Omaha’s original weekly and only bilingual (Spanish / English) community newspaper and digital platform.
-The editorial content includes local, national and international stories that are most relevant to Omaha’s Latino community.
-Most stories are provided in both Spanish and English with some content only provided in Spanish.
+El Perico’s editorial content includes local, national and international stories that are most relevant to Omaha’s diverse Latino community.
+Most stories are provided in both Spanish and English with some content only provided in Spanish, oftentimes with the English version running in The Reader.

 EVENTS & COMMUNITY